YangLinyi/yanglinyi.github.io/_pages/about.md

 # ⚡ News
-- 2025-Jan **Six papers** have been accepted to the main conference of [ICLR 2025](https://iclr.cc/), including an **oral** paper.
+- 2025-Jan **Six papers** have been accepted to the main conference of [ICLR 2025](https://iclr.cc/), including an **oral** paper ().
 Congratulations to Jian, Minjun, Yixuan, and Qiujie.
 They published their first Core A* papers on ICLR 2025!
-- 2024-Dec I served as an **Area Chair** at ACL 2025, and a reviewer at ICML 2025 and ICLR 2025.
+- 2024-Dec I served as an **Area Chair** at ACL 2025, and a reviewer at NeurIPS 2024, ICML 2025, and ICLR 2025.
-- 2024-Nov Our tutorial at AAAI-24 has been accepted.
+- 2024-Nov Our tutorial on LLM Evaluation has been accepted to **AAAI-24**.
-- 2024-Oct I have been invited to give a 6-hour tutorial at RL China 2024.
+- 2024-Oct I have been invited to give a 6-hour tutorial at **RL China 2024**.
 - 2024-May Two papers have been accepted to the main conference of [ACL 2024](https://2024.aclweb.org/).
 - 2024-Feb One paper has been accepted to [NAACL 2024](https://2024.naacl.org/) (Rationale-centric Counterfactual Data Augmentation).
 - 2024-Jan Three papers (**SuperContext**, FastDetect, and PandaLM) have been accepted to [ICLR 2024](https://iclr.cc/).